TandaHQ/tanda.js/README.md

 # node-tanda
+> Tanda for your JavaScript

+Caution: This library is complete (probably), but has not been tested.
+If you come across any problems open an issue, or be a champ and bust out a pull request.

 ## About
 `node-tanda` is now an isomorphic library, which can be used both in the browser or with node.js.